taiyuechain/docs/docs/source/taiyuepublic/RPC-API.md

 - [impawn_getAllCancelableAsset](#impawn_getAllCancelableAsset)
 - [impawn_getStakingAccount](#impawn_getStakingAccount)

-When requests are made that act on the state of truechain, the last default block parameter determines the height of the block.
+When requests are made that act on the state of taipublicchain, the last default block parameter determines the height of the block.

 The following options are possible for the defaultBlock parameter: